Purpose and Scope

 Managing fatigue

-In a work context, fatigue is a state of mental and/or physical exhaustion that reduces a person’s ability to perform work safely and effectively.
-It can occur because of prolonged or intense mental or physical activity, sleep loss and/or disruption of the internal body clock.
+In a work context, fatigue refers to a state of mental and/or physical exhaustion that reduces a person’s ability to perform work safely and effectively, often caused by prolonged or intense mental or physical activity, sleep deprivation and/or disruption of the internal body clock.
+It is more than just feeling tired or drowsy, and can manifest as decreased alertness, impaired judgement, and reduced productivity.
+Fatigue is considered a significant workplace safety hazard, as it can increase the risk of accidents and injuries, particularly in jobs requiring high levels of alertness.

 At Skills Insight fatigue is most likely to arise from periods of extended travel, or as a result of days of intense concentration when working to external deadlines.